 Guillaume, Vianney and François founded lemlist back in 2018 with a mission to help fellow entrepreneurs build and grow a profitable business.
 With just a $1,000 initial investment they have grown the SaaS company’s annual recurring revenue to a whopping $10M fully bootstrapped!
 By 2021 the business reached a valuation of $150M when the founders received a partial buyout offer from an untraditional VC fund.

 Up until this point, the founders had received many offers and had even turned down a $30M growth capital funding round.
-Instead, the offer they ultimately took was a partial buyout deal entailing each of the founders to part with a minority stake that collectively made up 20% of the company’s equity.
+Instead, the offer they ultimately took was a partial buyout deal entailing each of the founders to part with a minority stake that collectively made up 1/4 of company’s equity.
 In return for that and a board seat, the founders received a total sum of $30M split between the three of them.
 With $10M paid out to each founder they managed to get peace of mind knowing they would never need to worry about money again.

 As an outsider it is easy to wonder what drives a founder to part with shares in a company so successful.
 Thankfully, Guillaume explains the decision in his 2021 blog post as coming down to pressure and risk: